joergjo/azure-containerapps-demos/java-boot-todo/README.md

 ## Motivation

-At the time of writing, the official Azure documentation for passwordless connections covers the use of Azure Database for PostgreSQL *Single Server*.
-Setting up Azure AD support for Flexible Server works differently and is currently not detailed in the documentation for an end-to-end scenario.

-This sample also demonstrates how to use a User-assigned Managed Identity, because it solves the otherwise inevitable chickend-and-egg problem&mdash;
+This sample demonstrates the use of a User-assigned Managed Identity, because it solves the otherwise inevitable chickend-and-egg problem&mdash;
 the application cannot be deployed unless the database model exists, but authorizing the application to access the database requires the application to exist if a System-assigend Managed identity is used...

 There are other "passwordless" samples available in the [Azure Samples repo](https://github.com/Azure-Samples/Passwordless-Connections-for-Java-Apps) that also make use of Flexible Server.

 ## Prerequisites